 What you are now is what you have been, what you will be is what you do now. — The Buddha

-In this workshop, participants will also be introduced to the idea that there are generational differences in how we understand money and finances, dynamics that might come into play in our personal, familial and congregational interactions around money.
-After reflecting on their own stories and on the broader context for those stories, participants will have an opportunity to reflect on how their money habits align with their personal values and the shared values of our Unitarian Universalist faith.
+In this workshop, participants will also be introduced to the idea that there are generational differences in how we understand money and finances, dynamics that might come into play in our personal, familial, and congregational interactions around money.
+After reflecting on their own stories and on the broader context for those stories, participants will have an opportunity to reflect on how their money habits align with their personal values and the shared values of their Unitarian Universalist faith.

 This workshop will:

 - Offer an opportunity for participants to share their money autobiographies

 - Invite participants to consider the impact of their childhood family values on present-day attitudes and behaviors

 - Introduce participants to generational differences in money attitudes and behaviors

 - Provide a process for participants to identify some of their life aspirations, reflecting on whether they are using their financial resources in a way that is consistent with their values and with Unitarian Universalist theology and values.

 - Recognize connections between their current financial behavior, priorities, and values and the messages they received while growing up

 - Gain appreciation and understanding of the diverse attitudes and behaviors that exist within the group and within a multigenerational and multicultural congregation